-3. Bộ Kế hoạch và Đầu tư, Vụ Thẩmđịnh và Giám sát đầu tư(2003), Chuyên đề Thẩm định dự án.
+3. Ministry of Planning and Investment (2003).
+Department of Monitoring and Evaluation of Investment.
+Chuyên đề Thẩm định dự án.

-4. Các văn bản pháp luật có liên quan.
+4. Related laws and decrees.

 Chapter 3: project appraising methodS

-This chapter provides students with the fundamental methods while proceeding to appraise the investment project.
+This chapter provides students fundamental methods while proceeding to appraise the investment project.
 Students will be able to understand advantages, disadvantages, conditions to apply each of the methods therefrom applying to appraise in the specific contents of project.

 3.1.
 Essential conditions for applying appraisal methods